GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 Additional Gut Health Markers:

-- Calprotectin: A gold-standard marker for inflammation, particularly useful in distinguishing IBD from IBS.
+- Calprotectin: A gold-standard marker for inflammation, particularly useful in distinguishing Inflammatory bowel disease IBD from IBS.

 - Yeast/ Fungal Organisms such as Candida Albicans, Geotrichum, Microsporidium and Rhodotorula.
-If these organisms overgrow they may cause illness in certain individuals.
+Overgrowth can cause bloating, sugar cravings, fatigue, and recurrent thrush.

-Please see a GI MAP sample report here:
+Please see a GI-MAP stool test UK sample report here:

 Pathogens and Analytes